 What are the registration fees?

-Employers who are not able to interview on campus in January may register for a resume collection of participating students.
+Employers who are not able to interview on campus in January may register for a resume collection.
 A resume collection allows employers to receive materials from interested students and arrange for one-on-one interviews independently of the interview program.
 There is a fee of $200 for employers wishing to participate in a resume collection only (interview schedule fees do not apply).
 Invoices will be forwarded within two weeks of your resume collection confirmation.

 Payment Methods and Refund Policy

 NYU does not accept wire transfers.

 All major credit cards are accepted.
 Credit card payments may be made through the ISIP Symplicity system.

 We can also accept payment by check or Money Order (including International Money Order).
 Checks must be drawn from US banks or foreign banks with a New York office.
 A correspondent law firm with a New York office may issue the check.
 We will not accept checks that do not have a US routing number at the bottom of the check.
 Some banks may have a processing fee which may affect your payment amount; please check your bank fees before submitting the full payemnt.
 Please make checks payable to New York University School of Law.
 Cash payments can only be accepted on the day of the event.

 Invoices will be forwarded by email as a PDF attachment within two weeks of your schedule/resume collection confirmation.
 Invoices will be automatically forwarded to the primary contact registered in the ISIP Symplicity system.

 Refunds for cancelled resume collections will only be issued prior to the November 12 resume release date.
 Refunds for cancelled interview schedules will only be issued prior to the December 2 employer candidate selection deadline.
 Additional interviewer charges can be refunded after the event if it becomes necessary.